omniscientoctopus/optimality-of-decentralization/README.md

-# optimality-of-decentralization
+# Optimality of Decentralization

-This is a repository accompanying the paper "[Assessing the Optimality of Decentralized Inspection and Maintenance Policies for Stochastically Degrading Engineering Systems]()" by Prateek Bhustali and Charalampos Andriotis.
+A repository for the code accompanying the paper "[Assessing the Optimality of Decentralized Inspection and Maintenance Policies for Stochastically Degrading Engineering Systems]()" by Prateek Bhustali and Charalampos Andriotis.

+This repository imports the [imprl](https://github.com/omniscientoctopus/imprl) library as a submodule at a specific commit to ensure reproducibility as the imprl library is being developed further for general use.

 ## Installation